 The protesters are mostly young, reflecting the country's demographics, but people of all ages have been seen in the crowds.

 Women are at the forefront of the demonstrations.
-A video of a young woman standing on the roof of a car and leading the chants has been widely shared on social media.
+A video of a young woman standing on the roof of a car and leading the chants was widely shared on social media.

 When the military took power in April, demonstrators stayed put outside its headquarters and insisted that it transfer authority to a civilian administration.

-Talks between the ruling generals and the protest organisers, who have come together under the umbrella group Alliance for Freedom and Change, initially showed little sign of progress, but they eventually came to an agreement.
+Talks between the ruling generals and the protest organisers, who have come together under the umbrella group Forces of Freedom and Change, initially showed little sign of progress, but they eventually came to an agreement.

 What did the two sides agree?

-The military and protesters have reached several agreements, with each side fleshing out new details as they try to overcome suspicion and build a working relationship.
+The military and protesters have reached several agreements fleshing out the details of a power-sharing arrangement, with each side trying to overcome suspicion and build a working relationship.

 - Power-sharing will last for 39 months